samiralam/rules-compendium/docs/phb/6-equipment/index.md

 > ### Improvised Weapons
 >
-> If you use an object—such as a table leg, frying pan, or bottle—as a makeshift weapon, see “[Improvised Weapons](/sources/dnd/free-rules/rules-glossary#ImprovisedWeapons)” in the [rules glossary](/sources/dnd/phb-2024/rules-glossary#ImprovisedWeapons).
+> If you use an object—such as a table leg, frying pan, or bottle—as a makeshift weapon, see "[Improvised Weapons](/sources/dnd/free-rules/rules-glossary#ImprovisedWeapons)" in the [rules glossary](/sources/dnd/phb-2024/rules-glossary#ImprovisedWeapons).
 Also see those rules if you wield a weapon in an unusual way, such as using a Ranged weapon to make a melee attack.

 #### Light